jsxstyle/jsxstyle/packages/jsxstyle-loader/README.md

 `jsxstyle-loader` is a webpack loader that extracts [**static style props**](#what-are-static-style-props) from jsxstyle components into a separate CSS file.

+Don’t know what jsxstyle is?
+Check out the [jsxstyle README][] for more information.

 ## Getting Started

-Just three easy steps™:

 1. Add a new rule object for `jsxstyle-loader` to your webpack config.